Here are some tips for your email sales pitch.

 Try to avoid sounding like a salesperson trying to sell something.

-Your prospects are going to receive unsolicited emails from salespeople every day.
-As a result, in order to prevent your email from being instantly deleted, try to do what you can to avoid sounding like a salesperson trying to sell something.
+Your prospects will receive unsolicited emails from salespeople every day.
+To prevent your email from being instantly deleted, try to avoid sounding like a salesperson trying to sell something.

-If you are indeed a salesperson trying to sell something, you can adjust what you say to not come off so strong in this area.
-You can do what you need to do while presenting yourself more as a business person or consultant than a salesperson in your email sales pitch.
+If you are indeed a salesperson trying to sell something, you can adjust what you say to avoid coming off as too strong in this area.
+You can do what you need to do while presenting yourself more as a businessperson or consultant than a salesperson in your email sales pitch.

 Don’t only focus on talking about your products and what you sell.